Environmental Sustainability in New Zealand

 - Airport pick-up and drop-off (these can be arranged at an additional cost)

-Note: Participants must arrive on the project site no later 11am on Friday morning for orientation.
+Note: Participants must arrive on the project site no later than 11am on Friday morning for orientation.
 CISaustralia recommends arriving the night before to ensure you are present for the orientation.
-Full details are sent on acceptance.
+If you choose to arrive the night before, you are responsible for arranging your own accommodation.
+CISaustralia can provide advice on local accommodation options.
+Arrival requirements are provided on acceptance.

 CISaustralia reserves the right to alter fees at any time due to currency fluctuations and/or fee changes made by our partners.